L3cr0f/DccwBypassUAC/ReadMe.md

 <p align="justify">At this point, we already know that we can perform a bypass UAC on Windows 10 abusing "dccw.exe", but how?</p>

 <h4>1.3.1.
 Method</h4>
-<p align="justify">Well, we can adapt the method developed by <a href="https://www.pretentiousname.com/misc/win7_uac_whitelist2.html" target="_blank">Leo Davidson</a> to exploit the discovered vulnerability.
-The problem of that method is the process injection that is performed to invoke the <i>IFileOperation</i> COM object, which can be detected by some antivirus software, so a better approach to use it is that one called <a href="https://www.fuzzysecurity.com/tutorials/27.html" target="_blank">Masquerade PEB</a> and used by <i>Cn33liz</i> in its own bypass UAC.</p>
+<p align="justify">The most used method to bypass UAC is that one developed by <a href="https://www.pretentiousname.com/misc/win7_uac_whitelist2.html" target="_blank">Leo Davidson</a>.
+However, it performs a process injection to invoke the <i>IFileOperation</i> COM object, which can be detected by some antivirus software, so a better approach to use it is that one called <a href="https://www.fuzzysecurity.com/tutorials/27.html" target="_blank">Masquerade PEB</a> used by <i>Cn33liz</i> in its own bypass UAC.</p>
 <p align="justify">Also, we have to modify the way <i>IFileOperation</i> is invoked in newer Windows 10 versions, since Leo Davidson method triggers UAC from build 15002.
 So, the way we have to invoke such operation is the same as the original, but without the operation flags "FOF_SILENT", "FOFX_SHOWELEVATIONPROMPT" and "FOF_NOERRORUI".</p>

 <h4>1.3.2.Initial Checks</h4>
 <p align="justify">Before executing the exploit, it is important to check some aspects to not execute it unsuccessfully and therefore trigger some alarms.
 The first thing we check is the Windows build version, since some versions are not vulnerable to our exploit (those with a build version lower than 7600).
 After that, we verify that we do not have administrator rights yet, if it is not the case, there is no reason to execute the script.
 Then, we check the UAC settings so as to confirm that it is not set to "Always notify", since if it were set to that value, our exploit would be useless.
-Finally, we verify if the user belongs to the Administrators group, because, if not, the exploit would be unsuccessful.</p>
+Finally, we verify if the user belongs to the administrators group, because, if not, the exploit would be unsuccessful.</p>

 <h4>1.3.3.
 Interoperability</h4>
 <p align="justify">When an exploit is developed is important that can work in as many systems as possible, this includes 32 bits Windows systems.
 To achieve this, we need to compile our exploit for such systems, since we can also execute it in 64 bits systems.</p>